 - What’s the best way to get around Aarhus?

 Getting around in Aarhus is easy.
-There are plenty of busses and trams, but most places are actually within walking distance.
+There are plenty of buses and trams, but most places are actually within walking distance.
 If you are feeling a little adventurous, you can also rent a bicycle.

 For public transportation, use the free App (or website) Rejseplanen (“Itinerary” in English) to find departures.
 It’s a journey planner that allows you to plot where you want to go from and to.
 For actually buying tickets, use the Midt Trafik App or just pay-as-you-go in cash.